sanjit-dev-create/accuknox-wisecow-devops/README.md

 ### ⚠️ Note on TLS Implementation:
 The current implementation handles basic HTTP/HTTPS website checks.
 For advanced TLS/SSL certificate validation and custom TLS configurations, additional security libraries and certificate pinning would be required, which can be implemented based on specific security requirements.

-## DevOps Trainee Assessment - Problem Statement Solution
+## DevOps Trainee Assessment - Problem Statement Solution statement 2 (i choose 1 and 4)

 ### Tasks Completed:
 - **System Health Monitoring Script** (`system_health.py`)